remix-run/remix-website/data/posts/remix-i18n.md

 export default i18next;
 ```

-There are server-side and client-side config files with i18n initialization, detecting specific locales from each request and loading the translation JSON files.
-(For more details with those files, you can check out my [separate article about remix-i18next][smashing-i18n-article-remix-i18next].)
+There are server-side and client-side config files with i18n initialization for detecting specific locales from each request and loading the appropriate translation JSON files.
+For more details on those files, you can check out my [separate article about remix-i18next][smashing-i18n-article-remix-i18next].

 After setting up the configuration files, you can use the `useTranslation` hook to translate the content.